mhcrnl/ogcalc/doc/ogcalc.rst

    gtk_spin_button_set_numeric
      (GTK_SPIN_BUTTON(spinbutton), TRUE);

 A :c:type:`GtkSpinButton` is a numeric entry field.
 It has up and down buttons to "spin" the numeric value up and down.
 It is associated with a :c:type:`GtkAdjustment`, which controls the range allowed, default value, etc..  :c:func:`gtk_adjustment_new` returns a new :c:type:`GtkAdjustment` object.
 Its arguments are the default value, minimum value, maximum value, step increment, page increment and page size, respectively.
 This is straightforward, apart from the step and page increments and sizes.
 The step and page increments are the value that will be added or subtracted when the mouse button 1 or button 2 are clicked on the up or down buttons, respectively.
-The page size has no meaning in this context (:c:type:`GtkAdjustment`s are also used with scrollbars).
+The page size has no meaning in this context (:c:type:`GtkAdjustment` is also used with scrollbars).

 :c:func:`gtk_spin_button_new` creates a new :c:type:`GtkSpinButton`,
 and associates it with :c:data:`adjustment`.
 The second and third